-The Shinbone Star is written and edited by a staff of 23, all but four of whom have worked or are still working as professional journalists.
+The Shinbone Star is written and edited by a staff of more than 20, most of whom have worked or are still working as professional journalists.
 In the newspaper business, there are many talented behind-the-scenes people whose names never get in the paper, but whose contributions are vital to the operation, and so it is here.
 Our staff includes, but is not limited to:

 - Glenn Redus worked 33 years as a copy editor, news editor and executive news editor at The Santa Fe New Mexican, Austin American-Statesman, The Houston Post and The Star-Ledger of Newark.
 He now blogs extensively and freelances occasionally, winning honorable mention in the 2016 Folio Magazine Ozzie Awards for the magazine article summarizing his long-form project, A Year in the Death of One Man.
 He and his wife have three adult children and six grandchildren.

 - Robin Dalmas is a former journalist for MSNBC, The Houston Post, and the Seattle Post-Intelligencer.
 She is now working as a writer/editor in corporate America.
 Dalmas recently published her first book, Boisterous Bird of Paradise: Nonfiction tales of travel, sailing, swimming, and love.